gastonlucca/Gaston-Portfolio/README.md

 # [Project 8: Machine Learning model- recommendation system for the sales team](https://github.com/gastonlucca/Gaston-Portfolio)

-1. Scoping and flameworking the problem statement: use case elaboration
+1. Scoping and frameworking the problem statement: use case elaboration
-2. Data Reserach and exploration: exploring the data available on the database level and data sources
+2. Data Research and exploration: exploring the data available on the database level and data sources
-3. IT architecture for scalable machine learning models: what is the right IT architecture to scale models?
+3. IT architecture for scalable machine learning models: What is the right IT architecture to scale models

 ![image](https://github.com/gastonlucca/Gaston-Portfolio/blob/master/Machine%20Learning%201.PNG)